Disclosure: Affiliate links are used in this post. You can read my full disclosure here.

 Now if you want to wear a qipao or cheongsam, I feel that is totally fine, just not on Halloween and not as a costume.

-So if not Halloween, you might be wondering when can I wear Chinese cultural attire?
-And is it okay for a non-Chinese person to wear traditional Chinese outfits??
+When can I wear Chinese cultural attire?
+Is it okay for a non-Chinese person to wear traditional Chinese outfits?

 For example, Rachel Green in Friends wears a beautiful black floral cheongsam to her friend, Pheobe Buffay's, elegant bachelorette party: